 Stylesheets turn XML code, like this schema, into a human-readable form when the XML is parsed and displayed by a browser.
 For an example of that, click on this link to the aspecttable.xsd schema file.
 Our standard stylesheet is pretty basic.
 It just shows basic structure.
 If anybody knows of a better stylesheet, we can certainly switch to it.
-JUnit test that checks a typical file.
-There are three kinds of checks that can be done:

 <?xml-stylesheet href="schema2xhtml.xsl" type="text/xsl"?>

 That's done by having a SchemaTest class in your test-tree package (see e.g. test/jmri/configurexml/SchemaTest.java for an example) that checks all the XML files kept there.
-If that's in place, just put a copy of a (new) typical XML file in the existing "verify" subdirectory.
+If that's in place, just put a copy of a (new) typical XML file in the existing "valid" subdirectory.